Jstewart3313/gear-up/m4_sessions/1811_inning/belong_in_tech.md

      # Intro to new material
      # Small Group Activity
      # Closing Discussion

+ Introduction - and split class into 4 small groups Acticity-
+      ** possible individual activities with a round robin format Justin - discuss personal fears of why we may not belong and counter them with why we do belong together.
+      Mark - Go over code switching and how it is ok.
+      Jessica - Give factual evidence and scientific data to tool gear up members with hard proof of diversity.
+      Andrew - tbh

+ Closing - Ask for feedback, How can you take this and succeed at turing && beyond.

 ## Session Outline (Agenda for session, include timing for each session and who is facilitating)

+intro -

+10 min -
+*icebreaker* - name, cohort, program, Something you discovered that you are proud of.

+session -

+mini presentation max 5 minutes

+count off by 4's and break out into small groups lead by each moderator.
+2 minutes

+Jessica - Diversity statistics and why they matter Mark - code switching, and why its ok.
+Justin - Your difference does not matter
+Andrew - Positive intelligence ( reference the Book) Silence negative voices.

+** each 10 minutes for each round robin

+fill time for character description
+     did you perspective change with the new descriptions shared by peers

+closing -

+5 minutes on reflection
+5 minutes on survey